jpeyper/dependable/README.md

 cd ..
 yarn
 ```
+Dependable requires your JIRA username:password for basic authentication.

-Setup the BFFs .env file
+Create and setup the .env file for the BFF

 ```
 echo "API_JIRA_HOST=https://jira-uat.auiag.corp